Explore the Valleys Regional Park

 Stretching right across southern Wales, the South Wales Valleys ripple out from the border with England all the way to Swansea and beyond.
 Once the heartland of our mining and manufacturing industries, they now form the Valleys Regional Park - an outdoor playground packed with forest and parkland, offering fresh air and adventure of all sorts.

-Dotted amidst the greenery you'll find interesting reminders of the area's industrial and historic past too, like the UNESCO heritage Big Pit museum at Blaenavon and the moated towers and battlements of Caerphilly castle.
+Dotted amidst the greenery you'll find interesting reminders of the area's industrial and historic past too, like the UNESCO heritage Big Pit National Coal Museum at Blaenavon and the moated towers and battlements of Caerphilly Castle.

 Afan Forest Park, Port Talbot